 *Critical Race Theory (CRT) is affirmed on this date in 1971.
-This philosophical framework was developed to challenge race, class and gender issues.
+This philosophical framework was developed to challenge race, class, and gender issues.

 In the early 1980s, nonwhite students at Harvard Law School organized protests regarding Harvard's lack of racial diversity in the curriculum, among students, and in the faculty.
 These students supported Professor Bell, who left Harvard Law in 1980 and then became the dean at the University of Oregon School of Law.
 During his time at Harvard, Bell developed new courses that studied American law through a racial lens.
 Harvard students of color wanted faculty of color to teach the new courses in his absence.
 The university rejected student requests, responding that no sufficiently qualified black instructor existed.

 Legal scholar Randall Kennedy writes that some students felt affronted by Harvard's choice to employ an "archetypal white liberal... in a way that precludes the development of black leadership".
 In response, numerous students, including Kimberlé Crenshaw and Mari Matsuda, boycotted and organized to develop an "Alternative Course" using Bell's Race, Racism, and American Law (1973, 1st edition) as a core text.
-Bell wrote in a narrative style and contributed to the intellectual discussions on race.
+Bell wrote narratively and contributed to the intellectual discussions on race.
 According to Bell, his purpose in writing was to examine the racial issues within the context of their economic, social, and political dimensions from a legal standpoint.

 As well, Bell's critical race theory was eventually branched into more theories, describing the hardships of other groups, such as AsianCrit (Asian), FemCrit (Women), LatCrit (Latino), TribalCrit (American Indian), and WhiteCrit (White).
 Bell's theories were based on the following propositions: